matikin9/gtfs.org/src/pages/es/about.md

 ---
 layout: default
-permalink: /about/
+path: /es/about/
-lang: en
+lang: es
 ---

-# About GTFS.org & Site Credits
+# Espanol About GTFS.org & Site Credits

 Some content on GTFS.org is based on Google’s <a href="https://developers.google.com/transit/gtfs/">GTFS site at developers.google.com</a>.